 As teenagers grow to young adulthood, who are their role models?
 Who do they emulate?
 Why?

-The most popular article at Roots of Action this past year has been What is a Role Model?
+One of the most popular articles at Roots of Action is What is a Role Model?
 Five Qualities that Matter to Teens.
 Collected from my research on highly successfully, civically-engaged young people, it describes their positive role models and the kinds of attributes that most influenced and inspired them to be their best selves.

 Youth Learn Through Modeling